coderefinery/social-coding/talk.md

 - Fear of being scooped
 > .remark[Very unlikely that others will understand your code and publish before you without involving you in a collaboration.]
 - Exposes possibly "ugly code"
-> .remark[In practice almost nobody will care/judge.]
+> .remark[In practice almost nobody will judge the quality of your code.]
 - Others may find bugs
 > .remark[Isn't this good?
 Would you not like to use a code which gives people the chance to locate bugs?]
 - Others may require support and ask too many questions